humanmade/S3-Uploads/README.md

 ### Install Manually

 If you do not use Composer to manage plugins or other dependencies, you can install the plugin manually.
-Download the `manual-install.zip` file from the [Releases page](https://github.com/humanmade/S3-Uploads/releases) and extract the ZIP file to your `plugins` directory.
+Download the `manual-install.zip` file from the [Releases page](https://github.com/humanmade/S3-Uploads/releases) and upload it via the Plugin Install process (Plugins -> Add New -> Upload Plugin).
+Alternatively, you can extract the ZIP file to your `plugins` directory.

 You can also `git clone` this repository, and run `composer install` in the plugin folder to pull in its dependencies.